opengeospatial/CRS-Deformation-Models/README.md

 Other work done by this team is held in this repository, in particular the asciidoc source code for the abstract specification is in the [products/specification](https://github.com/opengeospatial/CRS-Deformation-Models/tree/master/products/specification) folder.
 The [github issues](https://github.com/opengeospatial/CRS-Deformation-Models/issues?q=is%3Aissue) also contain a body of discussion.

 As an initial investigation this team undertook a survey of deformation models either planned or in use.
-Responses can be viewed at in at [Google spreadsheet](https://docs.google.com/spreadsheets/d/13IdqZDj8x8gVl7OTk7BkkI2HxfW61ng0y0WdVReD0us).
+Responses can be viewed at in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/13IdqZDj8x8gVl7OTk7BkkI2HxfW61ng0y0WdVReD0us).
 While the survey is formally closed, the [questionnaire](https://docs.google.com/forms/d/11PCSVojPPD062P96veEjuqSKjnRMCrU8TyIruWCbWt0) is still available.
 New information or updates are always welcome.

 ## Project overview